The Secret Life of Machines: Series 2 (2022)

+Series 3 (2023)

 Creative uses

 Hunkin and Garrod used the series to show some of their devices they built from parts of machines featured on their programme.
 The creations, some of which were decorative, others functional, show the potential uses of broken machinery.
 An extreme example is the giant clock powered by steam.
 In the epilogue for the remastered version of the episode, Hunkin mentions that the clock has been non functional for a long time.